martinnormark/neural-mesh-simplification/README.md

 python ./scripts/evaluate.py --model_path /path/to/saved/model --test_data /path/to/test/set
 ```

-## Results

-Our implementation achieves results comparable to those reported in the original paper:

-- Up to 10x faster than traditional methods
-- Competitive performance on appearance error measures
-- Effective preservation of mesh structure and details

 ## Citation

 If you use this code in your research, please cite the original paper: